 The transit district, engaged in acrimonious contract negotiations with its largest labor union, had planned to cut service by about 7 percent in August.
 AC Transit put off those reductions after a judge prohibited the agency from imposing working conditions, designed to save $15.7 million, on its drivers and mechanics, and ordered the agency to let an arbitrator settle the contract dispute.
 The agency now says it needs to make much deeper cuts.

 The district has projected a budget deficit of $56 million by June.
 Its overall budget is $323 million.
 The agency is seeking to cover the deficit via cuts in labor costs and other avenues.
-AC Transit raised fares more than 25 cents extra per trip this year and made service cuts in March, but it has not
+AC Transit raised fares more than 25 cents extra per trip this year and made service cuts in March, but it has not yet closed the deficit.

 The service reductions would be effective in December.